 Environmental monitoring with Tryptose Soya Broth agar settle plates inside the cabinet for a minimum of four hours is a good indicator of how clean a cabinet is (refer to '9.5 Environmental Monitoring').
-There should be no growth of bacteria or fungi on such plates.
+There should be no growth of bacteria , after incubation for 3 days, or fungi after incubation for 5 days, on such plates.